12 Tips to Boost Your Metabolism

 High-Intensity Interval Training (HIIT) consists of alternating 30 seconds of high-intensity exercise with 1-2 minutes of slow recovery.
 Exercising in this way spikes your metabolism and keeps it raised for hours after each workout session.

-5. Prioritize eating protein to help you feel full longer
+5. Prioritize eating protein to feel full longer

 Protein is an important part of any weight loss program because it helps you maintain and build muscle, preserve lean body mass, and feel full longer.
 Protein takes more calories to digest than carbs or fat, so a high-protein diet can significantly boost your metabolism.